dimastatz/plato/docs/design.md

 Note right of Plato: login by using Gmail, Facebook, etc Plato-->>Student: access token

-Student->>Plato: 2. select workbook from the stock and select the exercise page Plato-->>Student: digital workbook as html page
+Student->>Plato: 2. select the workbook from the stock and select the exercise page Plato-->>Student: digital workbook as HTML page

 Student->>Plato: 3. solve an exercise from the selected workbook and press validate button

-Plato->>PlatoKnowledgeDB: 4. check if answer exist
-PlatoKnowledgeDB-->>Plato: return the right answer or answer is not exist
+Plato->>PlatoKnowledgeDB: 4. check if the answer exist PlatoKnowledgeDB-->>Plato: return the right answer or answer is not exist

-Plato->>ChatGPT: 5. if answer is not exists, solve the problem with step by step explanation ChatGPT-->>Plato: answer with explanation
+Plato->>ChatGPT: 5. if the answer does not exist, solve the problem with step by step explanation ChatGPT-->>Plato: answer with an explanation

 Plato->>Plato: 6. translate the answer to the target language Plato->>PlatoKnowledgeDB: 7. store the answer PlatoKnowledgeDB-->>Plato: knowledge db update status

-Plato->>Plato: 8. validate student's answer
+Plato->>Plato: 8. validate the student's answer
 Note right of Plato: Should we implement voice answering?

-Plato-->>Student: send the right answer with explanation
+Plato-->>Student: send the correct answer with an explanation
 ```

 3. View Analytics